pdlogingithub/UE4-Node-Graph-Assistant/MarketPlace/readme.md

 Right click and drag while dragging a connection wire will pan the node graph.
 ![2](drag_and_pan.gif)

-Click on pin to start free panning,zooming and dropping.
+Click on pin to start free panning,zooming and dropping(without using keyboard).
 ![7](003_click_multi_drop.gif)

 Hold down shift while dragging a connection to start free panning,zooming and dropping.